heimdallrj/x-in-a-nutshell/Node.js.md

 * Faster code execution
 * Asynchronous and Event Driven
-* Single Threaded but Highly Scalable
+* Single Threaded but highly scalable
 * No Buffering

 #### Where to Use